Grammar Mistakes and Blogging

 2. Its or it’s.
 The first one refers to possession, as in “the dog is wearing its collar.”
 The second is short for “it is”, as in “it’s hot outside”.

 3. Possessive nouns.
 People have a lot of problems with this one, as they do with just about anything that uses an apostrophe.
 You never use an apostrophe to make something plural.
 You do use it to indicate that something belongs to someone.
 For plural, you usually just add an “s.”
 For possession, you add an apostrophe and an “s.”
 So if there’s more than one dog, you’d say “there are three dogs.”
 If the collar belongs to the dog, you’d say, “I am holding the dog’s collar.”

 4. Lose or loose.
 I don’t know why, but this one just drives me nuts, and it seems that everyone does it.
 If you misplace something, you “lose” it.
 If something is not tight, you would describe it as “loose.”
 Loose has no other meaning.
 Don’t use it in any other way.
 Please.

-6. Affect versus Effect.
+6. Affect versus effect.
 Affect is a verb.
-“The stun ray had the affect of rendering him unconscious.”
+“The stun ray will affect its victims.”
 Effect is generally a noun.
 “What would be the effect of using the stun ray on him?”